 Foreground color, i.e. the color of the bar code symbols and the identifiable characters, is black by default.
 The display color of the Foreground color button is the same with the color of the bar code.
 Click the button to pop up the Color dialog box to select other colors.
 When the Set background color option is checked, the bar code will have the display color of the Background color button as the background color (white by default).
-You can also select other background color by way of the Background color button.
+You can also select other background color button.